ianwinter/sneakyoctopus-stackbit-v2-289b7/content/pages/index.md

     colors: colors-a
     title: Contact me
     text: >
-      If you've got a project or want to talk about something please get in touch.
+      Let’s work together on something great.
+Complete the form or send me an email at <hello@sneakyoctopus.co>.
 I look forward to hearing from you.
     form:
       type: FormBlock
       elementId: contact-form